Treating Houseplant Pest Like Mealy Bugs

 While fungus gnats are harmless to your plant, they are super annoying to us.

 Not to be confused with fruit flies, fungus gnats are little black flying gnats while fruit flies are brownish/reddish.
 And the old school trick about catching flies with apple cider vinegar isn’t going to work on fungus gnats.
 Why?
-They like to feed on…wait for it…fungus.
+They like to feed on

 They usually arrive when your houseplant soil is heavily and consistently saturated.
 The female gnat will lay her eggs in the top two inches of the soil, and the little white worm larvae are just “having a good time in there,” according to Joy.
 Every time you pour water on that plant, you’re giving them their life blood and it’s a party.